 std::mutex

-or another kind of locking is necessary. - Call Once Mechanism.
+or some other kind of locking is necessary. - Call Once Mechanism.
 Inside

 instance()